Neuromuscular

 Contain lipid droplets

-The extent of the perifascicular muscle fiber pathology in active DM is often more prominent on cytochrome oxidase stain.
+The extent of the perifascicular muscle fiber pathology in active DM-VP may be more prominent on Cytochrome oxidase (COX) stain

-Reduced cytochrome oxidase staining is not typically present in IMPP syndromes which have a different pattern of perifascicular muscle fiber pathology.
+Reduced perifascicular cytochrome oxidase staining is not present in IMPP syndromes

 Cytochrome Oxidase